 Economic production of microalgal biomass requires efficient means of delivery carbon to the cells (Zheng et al. 2018).
 Qi Zhang and Greg Martin of the APG have helped Prof Sandra Kentish to develop a novel method for delivering CO2 directly from carbon-capture solvents using membrane technology.
 This method can reduce the energy associated with both delivering CO2 to the algae ponds and for regenerating the carbon-capture solvents (Qi, Martin and Kentish 2016).
-More recently, we have developed an immobilised enzyme technology to enhance CO2 mass transfer to facilitate direct-air capture of CO2 using microalgae (Xu, Kentish and Martin 2021).
+More recently, we have been developing immobilised enzyme technologies to enhance CO2 mass transfer to facilitate direct-air capture of CO2 using microalgae (Xu, Kentish and Martin 2021; Wang et al. 2025).

 Water loss via evaporation from open ponds can represent a major issue for large-scale algae production.
 In collaboration with the Polymer Science Group at The University of Melbourne, we have demonstrated the effectiveness of applying monolayers to reduce evaporative losses by up to 70% (Poddar et al. 2022).